Carolyn Grawi, MSW, LMSW, ACSW, ACAC is the Executive Director and CEO of the Ann Arbor CIL

 Carolyn’s work emphasizes the improvement of the quality of life of people with disabilities on a community-wide level.
+She also works to strengthen our local programs and increase opportunities for people with disabilities.
 She works to uphold and go beyond the Americans with Disabilities Act for access for all.
-She is also committed to working with the legislatures and communities on Transportation issues and on the Help America to Vote Act.
+She is also committed to working with the legislatures and communities on Transportation issues.
 She visits and meets with work sites, businesses, governmental bodies, and individuals' residences to address accessibility and improve the experience of individuals with disabilities accessing these important aspects of life.

-Some examples of organizations she has worked with include: the Cities of Ann Arbor, Monroe, and Ypsilanti related to Curb Ramp Accessibility; Ann Arbor Public Schools related to building, facility, and programming accessibility throughout the District; the State of Michigan DNR on design plans for State Park Access Improvements; Special Tree Rehabilitation Accessibility Reviews; and the University of Michigan in Design Reviews for both ADA and functional accessibility.
+Some examples of organizations she has worked with include: the Cities of Ann Arbor, Monroe, and Ypsilanti related to Curb Ramp Accessibility; Ann Arbor Public Schools related to building, facility, and programming accessibility throughout the District; the State of Michigan DNR on design plans for State Park Access Improvements; the State of Michigan Complete Streets Advisory Council; Michigan ADA; Special Tree Rehabilitation Accessibility Reviews; and the University of Michigan in Design Reviews for both ADA and functional accessibility.

 Ms. Grawi has conducted training programs regarding travel training, accessibility issues, disability awareness, disability awareness, disability rights, ADA Compliance, and Human Resource Hiring, Interviewing and Management Practices.